 Please view our updated list of frequently asked pregnancy questions that may also answer many things on your mind.

 These are extraordinary times, but in the Department of Obstetrics and Gynecology at Mass General we remain committed to providing extraordinary care.
-We are sorry that the COVID-19 pandemic prevents some of the visits and care that you and we are used to.
-We look forward to times ahead when, soon we hope, we can be back to business as usual.
-Until then, please use the phone numbers above or your Patient Gateway account to let us know how and when we can best care for and help you.
+Please use the phone numbers above or your Patient Gateway account to let us know how and when we can best care for and help you.

 The Faculty and Staff of Mass General Ob/Gyn